 This driver is fast.
 Center strikes went a mile and mishits went just as far.
 The ball speed is explosive.
-The feel and sound, especially for a majority carbon fiber club, were top notch.
+The feel and sound, especially for a majority carbon fiber club, were top-notch.
 Carbon fiber clubs usually sound a little dead, even though they go as far as metal drivers.

 The shafts in the club could raise some concerns.
 The shaft I was using might have been a little soft.
-The torque on the stock shafts are a little higher than what is standard in the US market, and I would strongly suggest flexing up or getting a heavier weight.
-Honma Golf also makes amazing custom shafts in the FD, mid flight, and the FP, lower flight.
+The torque on the stock shafts is a little higher than what is standard in the US market, and I would strongly suggest flexing up or getting a heavier weight.
+Honma Golf also makes amazing custom shafts in the FD, mid-flight, and the FP, lower flight.
 These shafts spec out closer to normal US market shafts and should be strongly considered, especially if you do not want to change shaft weight or flex.

 I was most intrigued with the P irons.
 I tried the TW747 P from last year and just could not get the feel for them; they were cast and had a little hard feeling.
 Now that the P irons (the P stands for Pocket) are forged, I was hoping for a much softer feel.
 I was amped to give it a try.

 The attention to detail in crafting these clubs is top-notch.
 The way the lines of the club flow into each other highlights the quality of these irons.
 The face is constructed separately so the engineers can hide tungsten in the toe of the clubs.
 This moves the center of gravity to the center of the club head and increases stability in the head.